About Freedom with Food

 Lena is of Scottish descent and grew up in a number of European countries.
 New Zealand is now her permanent home.

 Among other qualifications, Lena has a Diploma in Practitioner Skills for Eating Disorders, a Post-graduate Diploma in Counselling, and a Diploma in Life Coaching.
 She is a full member of, and registered with, NZAC (New Zealand Association of Counsellors).
 In the UK, she is a registered counsellor and accredited member of BACP (British Association for Counselling and Psychotherapy).
 She is the author of Bingeing, Dieting and You: 30 things every woman needs to know.

 To find out more, you are warmly invited to make contact.

 Frequently Asked Questions

 Do I have an eating disorder?

-If your relationship with food (the way you think about food, and your eating or avoidance of eating) is a concern for you or those close to you, then it’s possible you have an eating disorder.
+If your relationship with food (the way you think about food, and your eating or avoidance of eating) is a concern for you or those close to you, then it’s possible you have an eating disorder and it would be worth finding out.
 This is true whatever your age, gender, weight, and whether you regularly overeat (eat more than your body needs) or undereat (eat less than your body needs).
 If you have an eating disorder it’s important to find healing, and getting help as early as possible will make this easier.

 You could ask a health professional about whether you fit the latest criteria for having an eating disorder; if you do, you may be eligible for funded help.
 It’s worth bearing in mind, though, that the criteria are designed to guide professionals in treatment and research decisions, rather than provide some objective ‘truth’.
 They are subject to change from time to time; and at any one time there are many people whose experience doesn’t match the criteria but who are even so experiencing a distressing or disordered relationship with food.
 If you are one of these people, a useful question to ask yourself is: is the way I think about food and behave around food affecting me or my life negatively?
 If the answer is yes, it’s worth seeking out support in making some positive changes.

 What kind of help is available?